hoonzis/hoonzis.github.io/_posts/2010-07-14-enterprise-java-netbeans.md

 [![](http://1.bp.blogspot.com/_fmvjrARTMYo/TEBjoI_WSVI/AAAAAAAAAG4/T5ODHLULHvY/s320/database_structure.PNG)](http://1.bp.blogspot.com/_fmvjrARTMYo/TEBjoI_WSVI/AAAAAAAAAG4/T5ODHLULHvY/s1600/database_structure.PNG)

 ### Session Beans
 Now we will create the Session Bean, which will provide method and actions which we can perform with our Entity Beans.
-Go to Enterprise Beans -&gt; New -&gt; Session Bean, than specify the package and leave the standard settings.
+Go to Enterprise Beans -> New -> Session Bean, than specify the package and leave the standard settings.
 [![](http://3.bp.blogspot.com/_fmvjrARTMYo/TD4HONy-sYI/AAAAAAAAAGY/64PRH9ir9tw/s320/session_bean.PNG)](http://3.bp.blogspot.com/_fmvjrARTMYo/TD4HONy-sYI/AAAAAAAAAGY/64PRH9ir9tw/s1600/session_bean.PNG)

 You can notice that the newly created Bean implements interface ending with "Local".
 Now we will add the first method which will return all the companies in the database.
-NetBeans tells you how to do this - Context Menu -&gt; Insert Code -&gt; Add Business Method.
+NetBeans tells you how to do this - Context Menu -> Insert Code -> Add Business Method.

 [![](http://2.bp.blogspot.com/_fmvjrARTMYo/TD4H6TMQfiI/AAAAAAAAAGg/AuZtOzZjG-U/s320/add_buss_method.PNG)](http://2.bp.blogspot.com/_fmvjrARTMYo/TD4H6TMQfiI/AAAAAAAAAGg/AuZtOzZjG-U/s1600/add_buss_method.PNG)